-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File d by th e Registrant ⊠ Filed by a Party other than the Registrant $\Box$ Che ck the a appropriate box: Preli minary Proxy Stateme ent Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defi nitive Proxy Statemen t Defi nitive Additional Mate erials Solid citing Material Pursua nt to §240.14a-12 YRC Worldwide Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of f Filing Fee (Check the $\boxtimes$ No f ee required.
-Fee o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of f securities to which the transaction applies: (2) Aggregate number o of securities to which the transaction applies: (3) er underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee te how it was determined): (4) Proposed maximum aggregate value of the transaction: (5) Total fee paid: Fee l paid previously with p reliminary materials. ne fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid evious filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or F Registration Statement No.: (3) Filing Party: (4) Date Filed:
+File d by th Registrant $oximes$ Filed by a Party other than the Registrant $oximes$ Che ck the a ppropriate box: \boxtimes Preli ninary Proxy Statement Con Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Defi uitive Proxy Statement Defi aitive Additional Materials Solid iting Material Pursuant to §240.14a-12 YRC Worldwide Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment of Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) (1) Title of each class of securities to which the transaction applies: (2) Aggregate number of securities to which the transaction applies: (3) Per unit price or other underlying value of the transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fe is calculated and state how it was determined): (4) Proposed maximum aggregate value of the transaction: (5) Total fee paid: Fee l aid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: